NathStevo97/certifications-notes/aws/cloud-practitioner/course-notes/01-fundamental-cloud-concepts/Fundamental Cloud Concepts.md

 ### Handling Demand in the Cloud

-- Companies in the cloud can ensure the capacity is always “just enough” to ensure the demand is met
+- Companies in the cloud can ensure the capacity is always "just enough" to ensure the demand is met
 - As the cloud resources are being leveraged, there is no CapEx costs, instead, the OpEx costs vary depending on the application usage adn the demand.

 ### Financial Implications